erroronline1/qualitymanagement/readme.md

 * before implementing this system to your company make sure your decisions for documenting the system itself are reliable (e.g. rows and columns in the list of documents in force in dependency to the vba-macro within the self registering docm-files). otherwise you might have to change a lot of code in a lot of documents. this isn't fun.
 * the assistant is designed to hopefully seamlessly transition into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be.

+# but i am no programmer!
+to customize this software to your needs it is definitely neccessary to have someone change values within the vba-macros as well as the javascript configuration files. you might at least know someone who does this as a hobby and is happy to do that for you for a couple of drinks. or after these... if you are worried your coding employee leaves, at least the assistant can be maintained by any webdeveloper/webdeveloping agency that knows javascript. also there is no need of compiling since all source codes are openly accessible.

 # disclaimer
 use at your own responsibility. as this system is or has been in real use with me being responsible, i did my best to make everything flawless. i also tried to make the documentation and comments as meaningful as i could. als always there might be parts that once seemed to be self-explanatory so a little bit of advanced javascript skills might come in handy.

 this system does neither provide you with the content of your quality management system nor the neccessary structure. you will have to set this one up for yourself. but this system might be flexible enough to match your needs in regards of version control, publishing and company wide access. i really tried to make the best hammer for screwing i could. of course i sewed everything to fit my own companies needs and quality management system. if your company decides for more fields you might have to take a deeper look into vba programming to customize that. but as the current deputy quality manager i strongly recommend to reconsider which type of information and extent your documentation must have to fit the norm.

-i will and can not guarantee this product suits all requirements for a certified quality management software. on the other hand this approach is not more than an assistive workflow to make version control and information access more easy. as this software supports your paper-based documentation it is up to your own document content, process definitions and reliable form completion by your employees to make sure your qm/documentation meets all regulatory requirements.
+i was not able to find information if there are special requirements for a quality management software. regarding iso 13485 there are no restrictions what to use. you will have to take your own responsibility for any kind of software - even an amateurs work. you will just have to rate the risk, how to handle that and set up the process of validation of software application for this. as this software supports your paper-based documentation it is up to your own document content, process definitions and reliable form completion by your employees to make sure your qm/documentation meets all regulatory requirements.

 # license
 a quality management software - automate your paper based qms